 Information asset list

-North West Leicestershire District Council have produced a Publication Scheme as part of our obligations under FoI.
+North West Leicestershire District Council have produced a Publication Scheme as part of our obligations under FOIA.
 This makes many Council publications routinely available to the public.
 This system is regularly updated.

 If you are unhappy with the way NWLDC has dealt with your request to re-use council information, you can make a complaint.
 Our complaints process for requests to re-use information is the same as the complaints process for Freedom of Information Requests.